Hello my lovely tea friends~ Welcome to my 37th Tea Time Tuesday!

 There are many pieces, including several place settings, sugar and creamer, salt and peppers, cake plate, platters, etc. There is also a Royal Dalton figurine in the Lavender Rose pattern.
 Her name is SHIRLEY and she stands elegantly in her Lavender Rose frock.
 Her pose suggests that she is twirling as her slender arm is raised and one tiny foot is peeking from underneath her gown.

-"Tea is liquid wisdom." ~ AnonymousI have a lovely Apple-Cranberry tarte with fresh whipped cream ready to serve with our tea today.
+Delicate roses are sprinkled about the tea pot, teacups, and other china pieces.
+To sip tea from one of these fine bone china teacups is a lovely respite."Tea is liquid wisdom." ~ AnonymousI have a lovely Apple-Cranberry tarte with fresh whipped cream ready to serve with our tea today.
 It is almost like a jam filling in a shortbread crust; a very European dessert.

 A Time of Reflection~

 "One of the ways in which we may experience true happiness is to "sip" from the supply of talents and abilities God gives us and use them to benefit others.
 "Sipping" doesn't require spending great amounts of time.
 Neither does it require extraordinary or professional helping skills.

 Helen Keller, blind and deaf from the age of 19 months, had a remarkable sight when it came to viewing life's priorities.
 She said, "Many persons have a wrong idea about what constitutes true happiness.
 It is not attained through self-gratification, but through fidelity to a worthy purpose."

 How miraculous it is that God has built an automatic measure of happiness into every act of self-sacrifice.
 Take a sip of happiness by serving others! - Excerpt from "Tea Time with God."

 "My servants will sing out of the joy of their hearts." ~ Isaiah 65:14